Факторы риска спонтанных преждевременных родов в Казахстане: исследование случай-контроль методом подобранных пар

 MATERIAL AND METHODS

-This hospital-based case-control study was conducted on a sample of 270 Kazakh women, including 90 cases of singleton live spontaneous preterm birth and 180 controls.
+This hospital-based case-control study was conducted on a sample of 270 Kazakh women, including 90 cases of singleton live spontaneous PTB and 180 controls.
 Minimal required sample size was calculated at the planning phase of the study.
 The abovementioned sample size ensures a statistical power of 87% for the level of alpha error of 5% for two-tailed tests for the odds ratios of 2.0 or above.
 All data were collected in the Atyrau and Aktobe regions in Western Kazakhstan, and in Kyzylorda region in Southern Kazakhstan.
 Data collection took place from October 2022 to January 2023 in reproductive and perinatal centers.
 During this period, 90 women who delivered before 37 gestational weeks were considered for this study.
 Exclusion criteria were twin- or triplet pregnancies, pre-eclampsia, pregnancy-induced hypertension, gestational diabetes, induced labor, and Caesarean section, were excluded from the study.
 Women with term babies weighing over 2500 g without any pregnancy complications comprised a control group.
 Controls were selected in a 2:1 ratio and matched to cases according to infant sex and delivery date.
 More than 99% of pregnant women in Kazakhstan receive their maternal care from these local health centers, therefore the risk of selection bias was considered as low [18].
 All of the health care centers provided free maternal and child care for their target groups under the same conditions.

 Potential participants were provided with an information sheet that explained the aims and procedures of the study, their responsibilities, possible risks and side effects, potential benefits, alternatives to participation, the confidentiality of data, and the voluntary nature of participation.
 Those who were willing to participate provided signed consent to take part in the study.
 They were then given a questionnaire, which took approximately 5 minutes to complete.
 The questionnaire was pre-tested for clarity prior to the study initiation.
 A trained researcher who was fluent in both Kazakh and Russian conducted a pilot survey among 30 pregnant visitors at the Aktobe reproductive and perinatal center.

 The periodontal health condition was assessed shortly after filling out the questionnaire by a dentist who measured bleeding on probing, probing depth, and clinical attachment loss.
 This assessment was conducted at six different sites using a periodontal probe and dental mirror.
-Periodontitis was diagnosed in cases of the presence of pocket depth ≥ 4 mm on one or more sites of more than four teeth, as well as the presence of clinical attachment loss of 3 mm or above [21].
+Periodontitis was diagnosed in cases of the presence of pocket depth ≥4 mm on one or more sites of more than four teeth, as well as the presence of clinical attachment loss of 3 mm or above [21].
 Births that occurred prior to the 28th week of gestation were classified as extremely preterm births (EPTB) while births between the 28th and the 32nd weeks were termed as very preterm births (VPTB).
 The final groups of PTB after the completed 32nd week were classified as moderate to late preterm births (MLPTB).

 Independent associations between PTB and potential predictors were studied using a multivariable conditional logistic regression model.
 Crude and adjusted odds ratios (OR) were calculated with 95% confidence intervals (CI).
 Multivariable analysis was performed only on variables associated with the outcome in crude analysis at the level of significance below 0.1.
 The analyses were repeated separately for MLPTB and EPTB+VPTB.
 All analyses were performed using Stata software, version 18.0 (Stata Corp., TX).

 The study was approved by the al-Farabi Kazakh National University Ethical Committee (Protocol IRB-A308).
 Written consent was obtained from all the participants.
 Permissions for the use of medical records were obtained from the concerned hospital authorities.
 Surveys were administered by the medical personnel.
-The authors analyzed the dataset with no personal information and they did not have access to personal data.
+The authors analyzed the dataset with no personal information, and they did not have access to personal data.

 RESULTS

 Among the 90 singleton PTB included in the study, 17 were extremely preterm, 37 were very preterm and 36 were moderate to late preterm.
 The mean age of the pregnant women was 28.7 (SD=6.1) years with no difference between cases and controls (p=0,921).
 The mean BMI of the participants was 24.0 (SD=4.2) kg/m2.
 No differences between cases and controls were observed when age (p=0.921) and pre-gestational BMI (p=0.094) were treated as continuous variables.
-Only 7 % of the women had duration of education below 12 years.
+Only 7% of the women had duration of education below 12 years.
 At the same time, 36% of women were out of work.
 All the women were ethnic Kazakhs.
 None reported smoking and consuming alcohol.
 However, 20% of the participating women were reported being exposed to smoking because of having a smoking family member.
 Statistically significant differences between cases and controls were observed by mothers' education, BMI, periodontal diseases, and history of PTB in previous pregnancies in the bivariate analysis (Table 1).

 Table 1.
-Distribution of socio-demographic, anthropometric characteristics, periodontitis, and a history of preterm birth across cases and controls in four cities in Kazakhstan.
+Distribution of socio-demographic, anthropometric characteristics, periodontitis, and a history of preterm birth across cases and controls in four cities in Kazakhstan

 Variables